sina-programer/Messenger_Tk/README.md

 With this program, you can be messaging between server & client!

 ### Features:
-- Separate messages with a specific color
+- Server & client have a specific color and username
-- Specify the sender of the message
+- Server and client can personalize their color and username globally

 ### Requirements:
 - socket